 Do you need an approval to burn off?

 Is the land you wish to burn off a council road reserve or other council land?
 If yes you will need to apply for ‘approval to burn’ from North Burnett Regional Council.
-If you are not sure please contact Council’s Environmental Department on 1300 696 272.
+If you are not sure please contact Council’s Environmental Health team on 1300 696 272.

 How do I apply for approval?